managination/afrr/readme-ew.md

 ## Liquity Overview

 Liquity is a collateralized debt platform.
-Users can lock up Ether, and issue stablecoin tokens (EEUR) to their own EWT address, and subsequently transfer those tokens to any other EWT address.
+Users can lock up EWT, and issue stablecoin tokens (EEUR) to their own EWT address, and subsequently transfer those tokens to any other EWT address.
 The individual collateralized debt positions are called Troves.

 The stablecoin tokens are economically geared towards maintaining value of 1 EEUR = \$1 EUR, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the dollar value of the locked EWT exceeds the dollar value of the issued stablecoins

 2. The stablecoins are fully redeemable - users can always swap $x worth of EEUR for $x worth of EWT (minus fees), directly with the system.

 3. The system algorithmically controls the generation of EEUR through a variable issuance fee.

-After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
+After opening a Trove with some EWT, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
 A user with $1000 worth of EWT in a Trove can issue up to 909.09 EEUR.

 The tokens are freely exchangeable - anyone with an EWT address can send or receive EEUR tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.